Cloudflare Explained: Features, Benefits, and How to Use It for Your Website

 Cloudflare owns and operates a massive network of servers.
-It uses these to help speed up websites, protect them from malicious attacks; and recently to host static websites for free.
-Ultimately, websites that use services like Cloudflare are safer and offer their users a better browsing experience.
+It uses these to help speed up websites, protect them from malicious attacks; and recently to house static websites for free.
+Ultimately, websites that use services like Cloudflare are safer and offer their users a better web browsing experience.

 Their stated mission: To help build a better Internet.

 The heart of Cloudflare lies in the massive network of servers it has.
-The network is spread across over 93 countries (That’s almost half the countries in the world) covering more than 200 locations.
-These act both as data cache servers and as a firewall on a massive scale.
+The network is spread across over 93 countries and covers more than 200 locations.
+When users request content from your site, this global network of data centers caches static assets like images and scripts and delivers them from the closest location for faster loading.

 1. Content Delivery Network